 A new housing zone at Abbey Wood and South Thamesmead

-To help accelerate the building of much-needed new homes in preparation for Crossrail’s arrival, the area of Abbey Wood and South Thamesmead has been designated as a housing zone.
+To help accelerate the building of much-needed new homes in preparation for Crossrail's arrival, the area of Abbey Wood and South Thamesmead has been designated as a housing zone.
 Bexley Council recently approved plans to build more than 1,500 homes.
-Ranging from one-bedroom apartments to four-bedroom townhouses, the properties will be built next to the new Elizabeth Line station in Abbey Wood.
+Ranging from one-bedroom flats to three-bedroom homes, the properties will be built next to the new Elizabeth Line station in Abbey Wood.

 Work will begin later this year to create the first 500 new homes, a new library, commercial spaces and lakeside square at the SouthmereVillage site.
 In the second phase, the remaining 1,000 new homes are expected to be completed by 2024.
 To help facilitate regeneration on both sides of the river, there are plans for a new DLR link from Gallions Reach to Thamesmead and a London Overground extension from Barking Riverside to Abbey Wood.